Gpriti/Stroke_prediction_BayesianModel/README.md

 The Report is organized as follows:

-1.A breif descripition of the datset used/Data Manipulation 2.Data Cleaning and Data Exploration//
+1.A breif descripition of the datset used/Data Manipulation 2.Data Cleaning and Data Exploration
 3.A detail view of Bayesian Model/CPT
 4.Independencies
 5.Markov Blanket and Active Trails